sgod1/cplab/cloudpak-lab-plan.md

 We start with high-level Cloud Pak architecture and how it integrates with Open Shift.<br/>

-Next we study ICP4ACluster, custom resource for CP4BA mulitpattern operator.
+Next we study ICP4ACluster, custom resource for CP4BA multi-pattern operator.
 We focus on ways to manage complexity, query CR, and manage differences between environments with kustomize.<br/>

 Next, we install CP4BA operator and discuss operator dependencies.<br/>